CoreyJB247/Corey-Rentals/README.md

 # Corey-Rentals
 solos-rentals edited by CoreyJB247 for better framework support and vehicle support

-Vehicle Renting system for QBox
+Vehicle Renting system for FiveM

+This requires ox lib and ox inventory

 # Item for ox inventory
     ['rentalpapers'] = {